faktorips/faktorips.base/faktorips-maven-plugin/src/site/markdown/workspace-settings.md

 ### Debugging the build
 The parameter `debug` starts the build in debug mode and pauses it until a remote debugger has been connected.
 The default debug port is 8000 but a different port can be configured with the parameter `debugPort`.

+If Maven is started with the debug option (-X or --debug) Eclipse will be started with a platform debug tracing facility file.
+If for some reason the standard trace settings are not suitable, a separate tracing options file can be specified with the parameter `<debugLogOptions>/path/to/trace_file</debugLogOptions>`.
+For more information how to write your own trace file see: [FAQ How do I use the platform debug tracing facility](https://wiki.eclipse.org/FAQ_How_do_I_use_the_platform_debug_tracing_facility)

 ### antScriptPath
 To correctly import and build the Faktor-IPS project in Eclipse, the plugin uses a Ant script, performing the necessary steps.
 If no path is specified, a new script is generated based on the configuration.